Stuart-Mouse/Stuart-Mouse.github.io/Game/notes.md

 Interfaces / modularizing
+    tilemaps?
+    move vector/rect stuff to utils module?

-Make IO Data work for polymorphic structs probably also write some remapping helpers for static string and fixed array
+DONE: Make IO Data work for polymorphic structs probably also write some remapping helpers for static string and fixed array

+need to add handling for pointer types to lead sheets
+    at least in limited capacity
+    main reason is to be able to use a dot dereference on pointers to structs

+when typechecking dot, we can see if lef t type is pointer to a struct we can then overwrite left_type for the purposes of typechecking there

+in evaluate and execute, will need to add extra handling fo rhte additional dereference

+this should probabyl work fine for now

+I think struct field dereference is the onyl real case we want to support at the moment as far as implicit dereference goes but perhaps we should just in the future have more generalized implicit derefence semantics